lawrence254/pizza-delivary-/README.md

  30.07.2019

  ### description
- this is a site that enables you to place an order of your favourite pizza, and favourite topings and crust.
+ This is a site that enables you to place an order of your favourite pizza, and favourite topings and crust.

  ### technologies used
  HTML,CSS, JS  ,BOOTSTRAP and JQARY